drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2025-11
+_11-25 21:03_ Language is not just about communicating statements, but also conveying feelings and attitudes.

+Those can be explicitly expressed by the speakers along with the statements or inferred by listeners reading between the lines.

+Mind readers try to understand what is meant by what is said and assume there are minds behind the language, which are to be understood. #mind #language #AI 2/?

 _11-25 17:59_ Thinking how to conceptualize LLM language production's deficiencies (?) despite its amazing Comparing NNS texts with LLM texts is frightening.
 1/? #LLM #NNS